Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Experimental setup

 \subsection{Error rate calculation}

-We evaluate both the total and logical error rate for the depolarizing and anisotropic noise with $10^8$ trials for each physical error probability.
-After FT error correction and perfect decoding, each trial is classified according to the residual operator.
-Total error rate counts all trials in which a nontrivial Pauli error remains on the data qubits, whereas the logical error rate corresponds to the subset of these trials where the residual nontrivial operator anti-commutes with one of the logical operators and commutes with the other one of that QECC.
-Both rates are obtained as the ratio of the respective counts to the total number of trials.
+We perform $10^8$ trials of Monte Carlo simulations and estimate the logical error rates for each physical error probability.
+After FT error-correction rounds and perfect decoding using a lookup table, each trial is classified according to the residual operator acting on the data qubits.
+A trial contributes to a logical error if the residual nontrivial operator anti-commutes with one of the logical operators and commutes with all the stabilizer operators.
+We obtain the error rates from the ratio of the respective error-prone trial counts to the total number of trials.